Arlamdae/Arlamdae/README.md

 - 👀 I’m interested in find a job as a programmer
 - 🌱 I’m currently learning how o be a front-end developer
 - 💞️ I’m looking to collaborate on any project that can make use of my capabilities
 - 📫 How to reach me.
-Just send a DM or an email to natanielpenedo@gmail.com
+Just send a DM or an email to natanielsantos@outlook.com or natanielpenedo@gmail.com

 <!---
 Arlamdae/Arlamdae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.